Three-Year Plan Man: Facing Cancer Risk and Taking Control

 The results were good news: nothing was precancerous or cancer.
 Great news, considering, but tempered with the fact that the number and size of the stuff they found made me a “three-year plan” person.
 Most folks don’t need another colonoscopy for a decade.
 I guess I’m special, and now that magic anniversary is almost here.

 As the scheduling and preparation unfolds, I will admit: I am nervous.
-I’m also happy, because I sort of led the way with a group of my 50-something friends who now have all had their colonoscopies.
+I’m also happy, because I sort of led the way with a group of my 50-something friends – and some who are 45 or nearing that age – who now have all had their colonoscopies.
 It’s great – but I’m scared.
 I had a lot of polyps.

 But the fear is something you face – take control of the things you can – and so we’ll go back and see.
 Hoping for a number less than seven.
 Zero would be great.
 But the important thing in all this is head-in-the-sand action is not allowed.
 I got it done – everyone should get their screening exams on time.